kirstymcnaught/OptiKeyWiki/Videos.md

 * [OptiKey demo with EyeX - video 2](https://youtu.be/CkWBLHRYx94) - courtesy of Kamol Chuengsatiansup

 * [OptiKey demo with EyeX - video 3](https://youtu.be/UTDgZo9hA-g) - courtesy of Handy Chandra

+* [OptiKey demo with Camera Mouse](https://youtu.be/BqHeZAkjTJs) - courtesy of Kamol Chuengsatiansup